10 March - 13 April 2021

 Describe the project in such a way that a person who is not familiar with the subject can understand it.
 Describe what is to be done, and why.
 Explain also in what way the new knowledge may be important.

 The popular science description is an important tool when we inform about the research funded by the Swedish Research Council.
 If we grant your application, we reserve the right to use the description for information purposes.

 The description may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.

 Note: The popular science description must be written in Swedish, unlike the rest of the application.

 Please state any longer interruptions in your active research time after your doctoral degree caused by any of the grounds recognised by the Swedish Research Council.
 Please state the interruption calculated as a full-time equivalent and rounded up into full calendar months.
 Please see the recognised grounds for deductible time under the heading “Career age” above.

 Global goals for sustainable development

-State which of the 17 sustainable development goals (according to Agenda 2030) your project is/are linked to in particular, or if none of them is relevant.
-Further information is available under the heading ”Follow-up of our funding of development research” at the beginning of the call text.
+State which of the 17 UN sustainable development goals External link, opens in new window. (according to Agenda 2030) your project is linked to in particular, or if none of them is relevant.
+Further information is available under the heading “Follow-up of funding of development research” at the beginning of the call text.

 Policy markers OpenAid